Jeff Astle: Retirement, death and legacy

+In April 2003, Midland Metro named a AnsaldoBreda T-69 tram in his honour (it has since been withdrawn from service, along with the rest of its class, and scrapped).

 In 2004, he was named as one of West Bromwich Albion's sixteen greatest players in a poll organised as part of the club's 125th anniversary celebrations.
 Astle was also voted as one of Albion's five "FA Cup heroes", receiving the most votes for a striker in the poll organised by the club's official website in 2006.

 From early 2013 West Brom fans applauded in the ninth minute of matches for a minute in tribute to Astle and in support of the Justice for Jeff campaign.
 It references the fact that he wore the No. 9 shirt for the club.
 During the minute, the screens at the Hawthorns displayed an image of Astle with the caption "If in doubt, Sit them out."
 Albion's rivals Aston Villa and Birmingham City also showed a picture of Astle on their screens when West Brom played there that season.

 Jeff Astle Foundation

 It was announced on 26 March 2015 that the club would be holding "Astle Day" in his memory on 11 April at The Hawthorns, when the club hosted Leicester City.
 The team sported replicas of the kit that Astle wore when he scored the only goal in the 1–0 victory over Everton in the 1968 FA Cup final, with starting outfield players wearing numbers 2 through 11 instead of their squad numbers and the goalkeeper wearing no number, as was the case in 1968.
 Albion became only the second club to have been granted express permission from the Premier League for a kit change, after Manchester United donned a retro kit in honour of the 50th anniversary of the Munich air disaster in 2008.
 This day also marked the launch of the Jeff Astle Foundation, an organisation dedicated to raising awareness of brain injury in all sports and to helping those afflicted.

 In May 2016, in the 50th anniversary year of England's World Cup victory, The Daily Telegraph compared football with the 1960s tobacco industry.
 It said the authorities risked legal action because of a "scandalous" failure to research dementia amongst former players, due to a combination of repeated heading of the ball and from collisions that might have occurred during a game.
 The newspaper also criticised the non-appearance of a risk study following Astle's death and launched a campaign to investigate football related brain injuries.
 The Telegraph called for research to answer the question, "Does playing football increase your risk of dementia and other degenerative brain diseases?"
 In November 2017, a BBC documentary on the subject presented by former England striker Alan Shearer included an interview with Astle's daughter, where she spoke of the deterioration in her father's condition.

 In 2019 it was reported that football players were three and a half times more likely to die from dementia.